lemonrock/predicator/README.md

 # predicator

 [predicator] is a rust crate that lets you write plug ins that are can be loaded and unloaded and optimized at runtime, in Rust and any other language that LLVM JIT supports.
+It's ideal for filters, security checks and short-lived snippets of code that live for 10s to 100s of seconds in long-lived processes.

+It is thread safe, but plugins are limited to `#[no_std]` crates at this time.
+A longer term plan is to add support for hosting cargo, and experimenting with symbol resolvers.

+Statically-linked programs will work, but if they use a third-party library (even the libc), then they'll need to be specially compiled to pull in those definitions.

+## Impatient to get getting?

+Look at `src/main.rs`.
+This is all you need to create and load a plug in.
+Creation can be in a separate process, or even on a separate machine.

+Demonstrate it works on your machine with `cargo run`.
+You'll need Rust nightly.
+Tested on Mac OS X as of 9th June 2017.

 ## Writing a Plug In

 ### Setting up `Cargo.toml`